abhirup-m/Research-Profile/resStateTexts/hanyang.typ

   I am a quantum condensed matter theorist focusing primarily on characterising phases of strongly correlated *quantum matter* - novel states that appear at zero temperature and display emergent exotic properties, often driven by strong interactions between the constituent particles.
 Such phases are interesting because they cannot be organised according to the paradigm of spontaneous symmetry breaking and local order parameters.
 Instead, phase transitions involving such phases often involve changes in *topology*.

   My work presently focuses on understanding various features of Mott metal-insulator transitions from the perspective of *Kondo breakdown*.
 Impurity models involving destruction of Kondo screening often display quantum criticality, non-Fermi liquid physics and pseudogapped phases.
 This has allowed us to propose simple impurity models that are able to capture and understand crucial features of Mott transitions.

+Among the faculty members, I have been closely following the work of *Prof. Moon Jip Park* and *Prof. Pilkyung Moon* on topological phases and bilayer graphene.
+This is owing to my own experience with topological phase transitions and bilayer heavy-fermion models, and I believe this overlap in our research directions can lead to meaningful collaboration.
+Going by the kind of research I have carried out during my PhD, I envision several interesting lines of research that I have described in more detail #link(<short>)[below].
 ]))

 = Kondo breakdown as route to understanding Mott transitions [@Mukherjee2023, @mukherjee2025]